manuel-rhdt/master-thesis/docs/04-thermodynamic-inspiration.md

 In @fig:wl_dos we display the estimated DOS using the Wang-Landau algorithm compared with a histogram estimate of the DOS using unbiased sampling.
 We see that in the highly relevant regime of low potential the Wang-Landau procedure allows us to get an accurate estimate of the DOS even though its density is as low as $e^{-45}\approx 10^{-20}$.
 Using @eq:modified_int we compute the marginal density to be $-664.01$ whereas the "correct" value computed analytically is $-664.24$.
 We thus find a relative error of $0.03\%$ in this estimate.

+## Generating Proposal Trajectories from Stochastic Dynamics

+We have found two methods, Thermodynamic Integration and Wang-Landau sampling to show very promising results for the estimation of the marginal density.
+So far we have only tested these methods using the Gaussian approximation where it is especially easy to generate trial moves to be used in the MCMC schemes.
+Since in the Gaussian approximation a trajectory is described by a $d$-dimensional vector $\mathbf s = (s^1,\ldots,s^d)^T\in\mathbb{R}^d$ we can simply generate a small _displacement vector_ $\xi\in\mathbb{R}^d$ from an appropriate multivariate normal with sufficiently small covariance such that we have a proposal $\mathbf s^\prime = (s^1 + \xi^1,\ldots,s^d + \xi^d)$.
+Given a symmetric distribution of displacements, the proposal is naturally also symmatric.

 ## Conclusion

 We have shown that methods originally developed for computing ensemble averages in statistical physics can be very successfully applied to the computation of marginal densities from a known joint density.
 Computing the marginal densities forms the basis for many Bayesian computations (including the computation of information theoretic quantities like the mutual information) and is therefore also relevant to a wide variety of researchers in fields outside of statistical physics.
 Before we can make use the algorithms from statistical physics we have to map quantities like _energy_ and the _partition function_ to the corresponding probability densities.
 Once these terms are properly defined we suddenly have access to a wide variety of literature on statistical physics to aid us with efficient computation of the marginal entropy.
 Specifically we evaluated the usefulness of thermodynamic integration and the Wang-Landau algorithm for multivariate normal distributions.